Articles , Glossary

 Don’t blame a user

 There’s an easy way to make a bad situation even worse: just tell the users that they are not clever enough to interact with this app, and that is why the errors happen.
 Offensive, isn’t it?
-Whatever form you wrap this message in, it will hurt the user who is already worried about things going not the way they wanted.
-So, don’t blame a user, be polite, friendly, and helpful; that’s important for setting the right emotional background of the situation.
+Whatever form you wrap this message in, it will hurt the user who is already worried about things not going the way they wanted.
+So, don’t blame a user; be polite, friendly, and helpful; that’s important for setting the right emotional background of the situation.
 Try using clear instructions instead of blaming: for example, say, “Enter the valid email address” instead of “You’ve entered the invalid email address.”

 Be constructive